muuki88/muuki88.github.io/_posts/2021-01-09-sbt-remote-cache-recipes.md

 # Why do we want to use this?

 In our continous deployment pipeline we start up a canary instance of a microservice before deploying it to production.
-After the successful deployment we run a bunch of integration test against the internal APIs of this service.
+After the successful canary deployment we run a bunch of integration test against the internal APIs of this service.
 If these pass, we run all the integration tests of services that depend on this service against the canary instance.
 We call these the _regression tests_.

 We run these regression tests by checking out the latest successful commit of the service that depends on the service that should be deployed and run `sbt IntergrationTest / test`.
 This needs to compile almost the complete application.
 With the help of a build cache this can run the test almost immediately!

+Thanks to all the SBT folks who made this happen 💖💖